Roychrltt/push_swap/README.md

 The most complicated part to the find the cheapest number and implemet the best solution for the number.

-Kinda proud of myself to have finished this.
+Kinda proud of myself for having finished this.